acook/remedy/README.markdown

 ### Viewport

-Viewport is the object that draws on your screen, you can give it any compatible Remedy::Patial object, or something that responds like one.
+Viewport is the object that draws on your screen, you can give it any compatible Remedy::Partial object, or something that responds like one.

 ```ruby
   include Remedy